Trina0224/3chatbots/README.md

 6. Can support hyperlink.
 7. Deco the html and css.
 8. Use timer to keep the discussion.

 ## BUG
-1. Empty textarea at top-eft will trigger 500 at Gemini section.
+1. Empty textarea at top-left will trigger 500 at Gemini section.